ADurandBazan/Contact-Manager-Api/README.md

 ## Key Features:

 #### The API supports basic CRUD operations for managing conatct data, including creating new contact, retrieving existing contacts, updating contact information, and deleting contact.
-#### The API generate a default user for testing, allowing you to test the api using the token wich the claim nameidentifier should be the username of the user storage.
+#### The API generate a default user(jrocket@example.com) for testing, allowing you to test the api using the token wich the claim name identifier should be the username of the user storaged.
 #### The API has swagger documentation.

 ## API Endpoints: